emmanueltouzery/prelude-ts/README.md

 ## Typescript version

-If you're getting the error `error TS2304: Cannot find name 'Exclude'` or `error TS2370: A rest parameter must be of an array type`, it means your version of typescript is too old.
-As of 0.8.0, prelude requires typescript 3.0 or newer.
+As of 0.8.2, prelude requires typescript 3.1 or newer.

 ## Commands